scb-10x/typhoon-travel/README.md

-# Typhoon Travel - AI Traval Buddy
+# Typhoon Travel - AI Travel Buddy

-A modern web application that generates personalized travel itineraries using AI.
+A modern web application that assist your on travel task.
 Built with Next.js, TypeScript, Tailwind CSS, and Typhoon AI.

 ## Features